Urine Test for DUI Cases

 Click here to read more about our Recent Case Results in DUI Cases.

 In many cases, the officer will request the urine test after the results of a DUI suspect’s breath-alcohol test are below the legal limit of .08.
-That request for a urine test is only allowed, however, if the officer actually has reasonable cause to believe that the driver was impaired by drugs.
-Without free and voluntary consent, the officer needs a warrant for the urine test.
+That request for a urine test is only allowed, however, if the officer actually has reasonable cause to believe that the driver was impaired by chemical or controlled substances.

-The most common substance detected in the urine is THC or a metabolite after the consumption of marijuana.
+The most common substance detected in the urine is THC or a metabolite of THC after the consumption of marijuana.
 It is also common to find evidence that the driver consumed some prescription medication prior to driving.

 To be admissible at trial, the urine test must show not just the presence of the substance, but it must also quantify the amount and type of substance found which must be coupled with expert testimony that results of the urine test indicate impairment at the time of driving.